emqx/emqx-docs/en_US/getting-started/getting-started.md

 After the installation, you can start EMQX through the command of systemctl or emqx.
 For more startup methods and precautions, please refer to [Starting EMQX](./start.md).

+ {% emqxce %}
+After EMQX is started successfully, you can visit [http://localhost:18083/](http://localhost:18083/) (replace localhost with your actual IP address) through a browser to access [EMQX Dashboard](./dashboard.md)for device connection and related indicator monitoring and management.

+{% endemqxce %}

+{% emqxee %}
-After EMQX is started successfully, you can visit [http://localhost:18083/](http://localhost:18083/) (replace localhost with your actual IP address) through a browser to access [EMQX Dashboard](./dashboard.md) management console for device connection and related indicator monitoring and management.
+After EMQX is started successfully, you can visit [http://localhost:18083/](http://localhost:18083/) (replace localhost with your actual IP address) through a browser to access [EMQX Dashboard](./dashboard-ee.md)for device connection and related indicator monitoring and management.

+{% endemqxee %}

 ### Start EMQX in the background